-The following courses are offered through Oak Bay Recreation, Monterey Centre.
-Peter donates his fees to local causes.
+The following courses are offered through Oak Bay Recreation at Monterey Centre.
+For information and to register, phone (250) 370-7300.

-Cultivating Mindfulness To Cope with Stress
+♥ Cultivating Mindfulness To Cope with Stress (Foundation Course) ♥

-Mindful awareness means paying attention to the experiences of the present moment: with openness, curiosity, and a willingness to be with things as they are.
-It invites us to stop, breathe, observe, and connect with our inner experience.
+Mindfulness means paying attention to the experiences of the present moment: with openness, curiosity, and a willingness to be with things as they are.
+It calls us to stop, breathe, observe, and connect with our inner experience.
 Mindfulness is best cultivatd through silent meditation and can be learned by anyone.
 These sessions help lay the foundation through brief talks, sensory awareness practice, attentive discussions, and suggested home practice.
 For the duration of the course participants are encouraged to meditate 5 to 15 minutes every day with online support freely available.

-Mindfulness at the Bedside
+♥ Mindfulness at the Bedside ♥

 May be offered again in 2018

 In spite of our best intentions, visiting someone who’s very ill or near death can be a scary and awkward experience.
 What can I bring - aside from flowers and grapes - when there seems little to do or say?
 One way is to put aside self-conscious worries and offer whole-hearted presence.
 During this short course we’ll practice ways of generating ease and compassion through guided meditation and simulated practice.
 Peter trained as End-of-Life Practitioner in San Francisco, has volunteered in palliative care at Saanich Peninsular Hospital and worked in spiritual care at Victoria Hospice.